career-yashaswee/feature-kit/instructions/feature-constitution.md

 - **@uidotdev/usehooks** - For common React hooks (check before creating custom hooks and never re-invent the wheel)
 - **TanStack Pacer** (`@tanstack/react-pacer`) - For performance optimization utilities (debouncing, throttling, rate limiting, queuing, batching)
+- **nuqs** (`nuqs`) - For URL query parameter state management (use for filters, search, and any state that should be shareable via URL)

 **Important:** Before creating custom hooks, refer to `instructions/hooks/` for React hooks rules and naming conventions.

+### URL State Management

+- **nuqs** (`nuqs`) - Use for managing filter and search state in URL query parameters
+  - Provides type-safe query parameter management
+  - Supports Next.js, Remix, React Router, and React SPA
+  - Use `useQueryState` for single parameters
+  - Use `useQueryStates` for multiple related parameters
+  - Use `parseAsString`, `parseAsBoolean`, `parseAsArrayOf`, etc. for type-safe parsing
+  - Always wrap your app with `NuqsAdapter` (framework-specific adapter)
+  - Example: Filter sheets, search inputs, pagination, sorting - any state that should be shareable via URL

 ## Component Architecture Patterns